raspberrypilearning/test-detectives/en/step_6.md

 ## Challenge: bug detective 1

 Here is some code which contains 2 bugs.

++ Copy the code and save it with the filenames given, in the same folder.

-Use **assert** to create a testing file which finds the bugs.
++ Add two **assert** statements to the `bugged_card_test.py` file which should pass, but don't.

++ Fix the two bugs!

 ### bugged_card.py
 ```python